Blue Canoe takes on language learning with a focus on pronunciation

 One attempt to address this, offline anyway, has been the Color Vowel System, which relies on mnemonics and rhythm to help unlock sounds in your brain that you may not even know are there.
 Each vowel sound is associated with a color and alliterative phrase: green tea or brown cow, for instance.
 So to learn to say “speed,” learners would be instructed to say “green tea speed.”
 The repetition and color association, theoretically, help with retention and aid in producing the vowel sounds in question.

 I say theoretically not because I personally doubt it, but because there isn’t a lot of literature on this; pronunciation is a tricky thing to measure compared with vocabulary or written proficiency — very subjective.
-But the Peace Corps, State Dept, and several major universities have adopted the system, so until the studies come out I’m okay with trusting their judgment.
+But the Peace Corps, State Department and several major universities have adopted the system, so until the studies come out I’m okay with trusting their judgment.

 Scaling the system